anayadam/anayadam.github.io/docs/index.markdown

 permalink: /
 ---

-m a Postdoctoral Research Fellow at the University of Oxford.
+I am a Postdoctoral Research Fellow at the University of Oxford.
 I hold a Ph.D. in Economics from Utrecht University.

 My research interests are in development economics, specifically education and gender.